-More details can be found in Section 6Erreur!
-Source du renvoi introuvable. on the bank sustainable product and services offering.
+More details can be found in Section 6Error!
+Reference source not found. on the bank sustainable product and s ervices offering.

 2.2.4 Connecting with our stakeholders

 Collaboration with institutions and peers

 Climate change is a shared global challenge.
 We have taken a wide range of collaborative actions with peer banks, international organisations and regulators to manage financial and E&S risks: